-According to Google Adsense Terms of Service (TOS) simply linking to pornography (legal or not) is a violation, that is unless a website has enough traffic to make it worthwhile.
+Google’s motto is “Don’t be evil” and “Do the right thing” and yet they profit off child exploitation.
+It’s the parent company of the largest online advertising network, Google Adsense.
+According to Adsense Terms of Service (TOS), simply linking to pornography is a violation…that is unless a website has enough traffic to make it worthwhile for Google.

-Manga & anime (Japanese comics and cartoons) frequently involve characters of questionable age in sexual situations but there’s nothing ambiguous about the genres known as Lolicon and Shotacon, in which clearly prepubescent girls and boys are blatantly sexualized.
+Manga & anime (Japanese comics and cartoons) frequently involve characters of questionable age in sexual situations but there’s nothing ambiguous about the genres known as Lolicon and Shotacon, in which prepubescent girls and boys are blatantly sexualized or even abused.
 While no actual children are involved, these images are still considered illegal under the United States’ Protect Act and the UK’s Coroners and Justice Act.

-Kodomo No Jikan, about a 3rd grader whose stepfather wants to marry her but she wants to be with her teacher (child nudity, masturbation, molestation in both manga & anime).
+A 3rd grader’s stepfather wants to marry her but she wants to be with her teacher (child nudity, masturbation, molestation in both manga & anime).

-Omamori Himari, about a demon hunter with a harem of female demons, including a prepubescent girl who takes her clothes off and dry humps the main character to heal him in episode 5 (nudity is censored but the orgasmic moaning is not)
+A demon hunter with a harem of female demons, including a prepubescent girl who takes her clothes off and dry humps the main character to heal him in episode 5 (nudity is censored but the orgasmic moaning is not).

-Chu-Bra!!, about middle school children that start an underwear club (child nudity and fondling in both manga & anime)
+Middle school children start an underwear club (child nudity and fondling in both manga & anime).

-But it’s not really surprising that Google is advertising on these sites considering they themselves are showing Dance in the Vampire Bund (albeit a somewhat censored version) on Youtube, which is owned by Google.
+It’s not really surprising that Google is advertising on these manga websites considering they host the same content.
+Dance in the Vampire Bund is hosted on YouTube, which is owned by Google.

-While Google certainly isn’t the only company helping to sponsor lolicon, it is the largest and supposedly the most respected.
-And it’s not as if these sites are under the radar.
-Many of them are in the Top 1000 Adsense sites (http://serversiders.com/toplist/adsense) and include: Animextremist.com (#237), Mangaupdates.com (#549), Mangatoshokan.com (#833), and Foroanime.com (#900).
-Nor is the content hidden.
-In fact, it’s often openly advertised under the aforementioned Lolicon and Shotacon genres.
+These aren’t small websites flying under the radar.
+Many of the sites rank in the Top 1000 Adsense sites (http://serversiders.com/toplist/adsense) such as Animextremist.com (#237), Mangaupdates.com (#549), Mangatoshokan.com (#833), and Foroanime.com (#900).
+It’s not hidden content either.
+In fact, it’s openly listed under the aforementioned lolicon and shotacon genres.
 These sites even advertise themselves with Google Adwords using specific lolicon titles like “Kodomo No Jikan” as keywords.
-In other words, there’s no plausible deniability here.
-I confronted Google about this 2 weeks ago, but none of these sites have been banned so I’ve contacted the companies being advertised on them directly and will post their responses here.
+In other words, there’s no plausible deniability.
+Google had no response when notified about the problem by L7 World.

-Below are some examples with the companies sponsoring them in bold.
-Most of the ads are from the University of San Francisco Online (usanfranonline.com) & PRweb.com which don’t seem to care where their ads appear in general, but there are many more established organizations that you’d think would keep better track of where their advertising dollars are going such as: AT&T, Verizon, Disney, All State, Ace, Circuit City, Gillette, Frito Lay, American Express, ESPN and even the NATIONAL GUARD!
+Most of the ads are from the University of San Francisco Online (usanfranonline.com) & PRweb.com which don’t seem to care where their ads appear in general.
+However, there are many more established organizations that you’d think would keep better track of where their advertising dollars are going such as: AT&T, Verizon, Disney, All State, Ace, Circuit City, Gillette, Frito Lay, American Express, ESPN and even the NATIONAL GUARD!
+But while Google tried to keep its dirty little secret, the advertisers quickly responded.

 We appreciate you bringing this to our attention.
 Whether it’s websites or television programs, if it doesn’t fit our criteria for family-friendly viewing, we’re not sure why our ad would appear.
 We specifically request ads for our products not be aired during controversial programs, and I’m sharing your message with our sponsorship team.
 You can be sure we’ll continue to examine our sponsorship principles and actions.